Wilfred Bion: Reception and stature

 Bion left a reputation which has grown steadily both in Britain and internationally.
 Some commentators consider that his writings are often gnomic and irritating, but never fail to stimulate.
 He defies categorisation as a follower of Klein or of Freud.
 While Bion is most well known outside of the psychoanalytic community for his work on group dynamics, the psychoanalytic conversation that explores his work is mainly concerned with his theory of thinking, and his model of the development of a capacity for thought.

 Wilfred Bion was a potent and original contributor to psychoanalysis.
 He was one of the first to analyse patients in psychotic states using an unmodified analytic technique; he extended existing theories of projective processes and developed new conceptual tools.
 The degree of collaboration between Hanna Segal, Wilfred Bion and Herbert Rosenfeld in their work with psychotic patients during the late 1950s, and their discussions with Melanie Klein at the time, means that it is not always possible to distinguish their exact individual contributions to the developing theory of splitting, projective identification, unconscious phantasy and the use of countertransference.
 As Donald Meltzer (1979, 1981), Denis Carpy (1989, p.
 287), and Michael Feldman (2009, pp. 33, 42) have pointed out, these three pioneering analysts not only sustained Klein's clinical and theoretical approach, but through an extension of the concept of projective identification and countertransference they deepened and expanded it.
 In Bion's clinical work and supervision the goal remains insightful understanding of psychic reality through a disciplined experiencing of the transference–countertransference, in a way that promotes the growth of the whole personality.

 'Bion's ideas are highly unique', so that he 'remained larger than life to almost all who encountered him'.
 He has been considered by Neville Symington as possibly "the greatest psychoanalytic thinker...after Freud".

-Bion's work has left a strong impression on a number of contemporary psychoanalytic thinkers, including Antonino Ferro and Thomas Ogden.
+Bion's work has left a strong impression on a number of contemporary psychoanalytic thinkers, including Antonino Ferro, Thomas Ogden, or Elias Mallet da Rocha Barros.

 There is some historical evidence to suggest that the idea of containment may have been suggested to Bion in the mid-1930s, by an encounter with C.G.Jung: Bion attended Jung's 1935 lectures at the Tavistock Clinic, in which Bion was an active participant (asking three questions of Jung about a range of aspects of Jung's thinking).
 The experience was described by James Grotstein, Bion's biographer and "one of Bion's most influential pupils", as having had a "dramatic impact" on Bion.